tmarrs/json-at-work-examples/chapter-7/Project-Setup.md

 Test Project Setup
 ==================
-Here's how to create the `cities-weather-test` project with Node.
+Here's how to create the transform-test project with Node.

 ## Contents